 Label

 A label is a word at the start of a line that is followed by the colon ":", character.
-Labels must stand alone on the line.
+You must not put any other command or expression on the same line.A label must not begin with any BASIC! keyword.

+The colon is not part of the label.
+Use it where the label is defined.
+Do not use it in the GoTo or GoSub that jumps to the label.

 For example: